Groups in Spain and Morocco push for border deaths inquiry

 Local authorities cited by Morocco’s official MAP news agency said the death toll increased to 18 after several migrants died in the hospital.
 The Moroccan Human Rights Association reported 27 dead, but the figure could not immediately be confirmed.

+Speaking on Saturday, Spain’s prime minister, Pedro Sánchez, condemned what he described as a “violent assault” and an “attack on the territorial integrity” of Spain.
+Spanish officials said 49 Civil Guards sustained minor injuries.

+“if there is anyone responsible for everything that appears to have taken place at that border, it is the mafias that traffic in human beings,” Sánchez added.

-The association also shared videos on social media that appeared to show dozens of migrants lying on the ground, many of them motionless and a few bleeding, as Moroccan security forces stood over them.
+His remarks came as the Moroccan Human Rights Association shared videos on social media that appeared to show dozens of migrants lying on the ground, many of them motionless and a few bleeding, as Moroccan security forces stood over them.

 “They were left there without help for hours, which increased the number of deaths,” the human rights group said on Twitter.
 It called for a “comprehensive” investigation.